Dobeash/RebGUI/README.md

 > Updated 25-Jan-2011

-- **USER.md** - describes how to build and use RebGUI displays.
+- [User Guide](USER.md) - Describes how to build and use RebGUI displays.
-- **WIDGETS.md** - describes the use and operation of the various widgets.
+- [Widget Reference](WIDGETS.md) - Describes the use and operation of the various widgets.
-- **REQUESTORS.md** - describes the use and operation of the various requestors.
+- [Requestor Reference](REQUESTORS.md) - Describes the use and operation of the various requestors.
-- **FUNCTIONS.md** - describes the use and operation of the various functions.
+- [Function Reference](FUNCTIONS.md) - Describes the use and operation of the various functions.
-- **COOKBOOK.md** - RebGUI tricks, tips & code examples.
+- [Cookbook](COOKBOOK.md) - RebGUI tricks, tips & code examples.
-- **DESIGNER** - describes how to create RebGUI widgets.
+- [Widget Designer's Guide](DESIGNER.md) - Describes how to create RebGUI widgets.

 # Rebol Documentation